AI CMO vs Marketing Agency: How Startups Should Think About Marketing Leadership

 Ad management.
 Running paid search, social ads, and programmatic campaigns requires ongoing management that agencies provide through dedicated media buyers.

 SEO implementation.
-Link building, technical SEO fixes, content optimization — these are time-intensive execution tasks where agency teams add real capacity.
+Link building, technical SEO fixes, content optimisation — these are time-intensive execution tasks where agency teams add real capacity.

 Creative development.
 Brand identity, campaign creative, landing pages — agencies with strong creative teams produce assets that require design and copywriting talent.